kanopi/drupal-starter/README.md

     * settings.php
         * `.docksal/etc/conf/settings.php` is used for the local settings file for drupal.
         * update `trusted_host_patterns` to match the **repo** name as that is what most likely the virtual host will be.
+* Drupal
+    * Once you have downloaded the DB and are working locally, enabled the redis module.
+Then uncomment the redis config in `web/sites/default/settings.php`

 * CircleCI
     * `config.yml`
         * update the `TERMINUS_SITE` variable in line 2 to your pantheon machine name for the project.